karmacoma/lisk-rake/README.md

 ### Prerequisites

-One or more Ubuntu based droplets on Digital Ocean / GetClouder with your public SSH keys added.
+One or more Ubuntu based droplets on Digital Ocean / GetClouder with your public SSH key added.

 ### Installation